OmniScriptum: Wikipedia content duplication

-Regarding its publishing strategies, Alphascript asserted that: "There is hardly another platform for quick and better processing of information than Wikipedia" for customers "who want to be informed on a specific subject" in book form, though they can "have online everything free of charge".
+Regarding its publishing, Alphascript asserted that: "There is hardly another platform for quick and better processing of information than Wikipedia" for customers "who want to be informed on a specific subject" in book form, though they can "have online everything free of charge".

 Omniscriptum has edited 22,000 works.

 According to the company, the last compilation of Wikipedia articles was published in 2013.
-The company has stated that it stopped the practice of publishing Wikipedia content in order to focus on "original academic (and) special interest authors."
+The company stated that it stopped the practice of publishing Wikipedia content in order to focus on "original academic (and) special interest authors."